ForwardFinancing/code_styles/RUBY.md

 ## Line Length

 * Keep each line of code to a readable length.
-Unless you have a reason to, keep lines to fewer than 80 characters.
+Unless you have a reason to, keep lines to fewer than 120 (not 80) characters to bias in favor of (longer) descriptive names with fewer abbreviations that can make an 80 character limit too restrictive
   <sup>[[link](#line-length)]</sup>
   <sup>[[rubocop](://github.com/ForwardFinancing/code_styles/blob/master/rubocop.yml#L234-L237)]</sup>